cuguilke/microexpnet/README.md

 **Parameters**
   - x: Tensorflow placeholder for input images
-  - y: Tensorflow placegolder for one-hot labels
+  - y: Tensorflow placeholder for one-hot labels
-  - teacherLogits: Tensorflow placeholder for the logits of the teacher
+  - teacherLogits: Tensorflow placeholder for the logits of the teacher (default: None -> for standalone testing)
   - lr: Learning rate (default: 1e-04)
   - nClasses: Number of emotion classes (default: 8)
   - imgXdim: Dimension of the image (default: 84)
   - imgYdim: Dimension of the image (default: 84)
   - batchSize: Batch size (default: 64)
-  - keepProb: Dropput (default: 0.5)
+  - keepProb: Dropout (default: 0.5)
   - temperature: The hyperparameter to soften the teacher's probability distributions (default: 8)
   - lamba_: Weight of the soft targets (default: 0.5)